alaamer12/TeamUp/README.md

 - **Team Requests**: Send and manage requests to join teams you're interested in.
 - **Direct Communication**: Connect with team leaders and members to discuss project details.
 - **Profile Management**: Showcase your skills, experience, and portfolio to attract potential collaborators.
+- **Team Request Creation**: Create detailed team requests specifying the skills and qualifications you're looking for.
+- **Team Request Management**: Edit or delete your team requests as your needs change.
+- **Advanced Search**: Find potential teammates based on skills, major, and technical fields.
+- **Direct Communication**: Connect directly with team creators via WhatsApp integration.
+- **Offline Support**: Continue using the application even when offline, with data syncing when connection is restored.

 ## Project Architecture